maidi29/exoplanet-new-tab/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 Zip the build folder for upload in Chrome Web Store.
+Before building, edit the version in [manifest.json](./public/manifest.json).

 ## Planet Textures